UVA-LavaLab/PIMeval-PIMbench/misc-bench/hamming-string-match/README.md

 ## Compilation Instructions

-To compile for the PIM variant, use:
+To compile the PIM hamming string match kernel, use:

 ```bash
 cd PIM